Connecting to Country

 Financial information

-The financial information in your budget helps to demonstrate that all elements of your activity have been considered, thoroughly researched and costed.
-A good budget also provides confidence for the department that your activity will be a sound investment for the State of Western Australia.
+The financial information in your budget demonstrates to the panel you have thought about all elements of your activity and you have researched and costed them.
+A good budget also helps the department know your activity will be a good investment for the State of Western Australia.

-You should indicate which expenditure items you want the department to support.
-List those items in the ‘Additional Notes’ section of the application form’s budget page.
+You should make clear which items you are asking the department to support.
+List those items in the ‘Additional Notes’ section of the application budget page.

 If you are registered for GST you should not include GST in the budget figures.
 All amounts should be in Australian dollars.

-Many activities will include in-kind contributions in the form of offering something for free or at a discount.
+Many activities will include in-kind contributions.
+This can be someone offering something for free or at a discount.
 More information on in-kind expenditure and income as well as an example of how to demonstrate your in-kind support follows this section.

 For each expenditure or income item you add to the budget, use the notes area alongside the item to explain how it relates to the delivery of your activity and how the cost was calculated.